Tea for Two Babydoll Brunch for a Toddler Birthday

 “Tea for Two” Babydoll Brunch

-This week, we celebrated Betsy’s second birthday with a “Tea for Two” tea party and baby doll brunch!
-I can’t believe my baby is already 2!!
-The past two years have flown by.
-Betsy has gotten so big so quickly in the last few months.
-I felt like this was her first birthday party that she would really understand and have fun participating in, so I wanted it to be special– a moment to remember.
+This week, we celebrated Betsy’s second birthday with the sweetest “Tea for Two” babydoll brunch.
+I truly can’t believe my baby is already two — the past couple of years have flown by.
+Betsy has grown so much recently, and this felt like her first birthday party she could really understand and enjoy.

 Invitations